Hamdaan-Mirza/Hamdaan-Mirza/README.md

 # Hi there, I'm Hamdaan Mirza 👋

-Third Year BSc Information and Knowledge Systems student at the University of Pretoria with a strong interest in software development, algorithms, and backend systems.
+Third Year BSc Information and Knowledge Systems student at the University of Pretoria with a strong interest in software development, machine learning, and full-stack systems.

 ## About Me

 - Currently tutoring **COS 212 – Data Structures and Algorithms**
 - Interested in gaining industry experience and expanding my perspective on real-world software development
-- Passionate about problem solving, clean code, and learning new technologies
+- Passionate about problem solving, software solutions, and learning new technologies

 ## Technical Skills